AtlasOfLivingAustralia/ala-install/README.md

 ```
 then you have an older version of Ansible.

-## Setup the ALA demo
+## Setup the Living Atlas demo

-Below are some instructions for setting up the [ALA demo](http://ala-demo.gbif.org) with Ansible & Vagrant on your local machine.
+Below are some instructions for setting up the Living Atlas demo with Ansible & Vagrant on your local machine or laptop.

 #### 1. Vagrant
 [Vagrant](http://www.vagrantup.com) can be used to test ansible playbooks on your local machine.
 To use this, you will need to install